xfiveco/generator-xh/README.md

 Install [Node.js](http://nodejs.org/) so you can work with `npm`, Node package manager.

-### 2) Sass
+### 2) Sass _(Optional)_
-If you want to use SCSS for CSS preprocessing (SCSS is a default option), you will need to install [Ruby](https://www.ruby-lang.org/en/installation/) and [Sass](http://sass-lang.com/install).
+If you want to use SCSS for CSS preprocessing and need to use original ruby compiler ([LibSass](http://libsass.org/) - a C version of Sass compiler is the default option), you will need to install [Ruby](https://www.ruby-lang.org/en/installation/) and [Sass](http://sass-lang.com/install).
 Once Ruby is installed (on Mac it comes preinstalled), install the Sass preprocessor from the command line.

 ```
 gem install sass